DDFar/minds-machines-sf/README.md

 Your mission is to address one of the problems related to sustainability.
 To boost your project prototype you can add connected hardware with Predix Edge to your solution.

-You can find detailed information in the "Intel Dev Kit" folder in this repo.
+You can find detailed information in the [Intel Dev Kit](https://github.com/PredixDev/minds-machines-sf/tree/master/Intel%20Dev%20Kit) folder in this repo.

 ### Seed Apps
 Contains a starter application preconfigured to access the challenge data.